LeviGaming1248/MFNVR/README.md

 <img width="518" height="222" alt="MFNVR" src="https://github.com/user-attachments/assets/d5604352-5471-4290-8fdf-664fc0fa065d" />

-I know this sounds suspicious but for now there isn't any source code and there wont be until August 11th as I ran out of codex usage as it was getting the source code ready
+I know this sounds suspicious but for now there isn't any source code and there wont be until August 11th as I ran out of codex usage as it was getting the source code ready.

 # Known Issues
-- Using the toolbox doesn't work properly and is very broken (Using the inventory works fine)
+- Using the toolbox doesn't work properly and is very broken.
+(Using the inventory works fine)

 # Requirements